InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Related work

 \subsection{LLMs for Robotic Systems}

-The application of LLM models in robotics, driven by recent advancements in natural language processing, has become a focal point of current research \cite{zeng2023large}.
-Silver et al. \cite{silver2022pddl} study how a pretrained LLM can solve planning domain definition language (PDDL) problems.
-Similarly, Plansformer \cite{pallagani2022plansformer} requires PDDL domain inputs and fine-tunes the transformer model on planning problems.
-Although the PDDL interface is easy to use with the current task planner, it is difficult for end-users to add new tasks.
-In this work, we instead explore how to bridge the gap between human language and formal planning language task descriptions, reducing the need for engineer-handcrafted planning domains.
+The application of LLM models in robotics, driven by recent advancements in natural language processing, has become a focal point of current research .
+Silver et al. \cite{silver2022pddl} and Plansformer \cite{pallagani2022plansformer} use pretrained LLMs for PDDL-style planning, but still require handcrafted domain specifications, which limits extensibility for end users.
+In contrast, we aim to bridge human language and formal task descriptions without relying on explicit planning domains.

 Liang et al. \cite{liang2023code} use an LLM for generating code policies that can be executed on the robot.
 However, they do not account for the robot's kinematics or geometry in the planning process, which is critical in real-world applications.
 Conversely, SayCan \cite{ahn2022can} and Text2Motion \cite{lin2023text2motion} are notable for considering geometric feasibility when planning the action sequence.
 PIGINET \cite{yang2022sequence} instead introduces a transformer-based plan feasibility predictor to be integrated in a TAMP planner.
-The method fuses 6 cameras, making it harder to deploy in domestic settings.
-Our research diverges from these models by a multimodal structure that processes user input, visual and geometric information to output a sequence of actions that directly interfaces with the motion APIs.
+The method fuses six cameras, making it harder to deploy in domestic settings.
+Our research diverges from these models by a multimodal structure that processes user input, visual and geometric information to output a sequence of actions that directly interface with the motion APIs.

-Recently, applying vision-language models (VLMs) \cite{radford2021learning, li2022blip, shridhar2022cliport, black2024pi_0} in robotics emerged as another promising direction.
-Robotics transformer (RT)-2 \cite{brohan2023rt} employs vision to enable a more generalizable approach to its former version RT-1 \cite{brohan2022rt}.
-Although these models report robust embodied intelligence, collecting large-scale robot-specific data is required, making it less applicable and practical.
-Our work also develops a data-based solution, but from a robot-agnostic perspective using text-only data.
+More recently, vision-language-action models (VLAs) have emerged as another promising direction, such as RT-2\cite{brohan2023rt} and $\pi_{0.5}$\cite{intelligence2025pi05visionlanguageactionmodelopenworld}, but they require large robot-specific datasets, which can make deployment more challenging.
+Our approach instead develops a lightweight, robot-agnostic solution using textualized multimodal data.